 In this section

-At first, the molluscum spots look like pimples.
-They then become round, pearl coloured lumps that have a white mark or core in the centre.
-They are usually between one to five millimetres in size, but can be as big as one to two centimetres.
-Usually they appear on the nappy area, tummy, face, arms and legs.
+At first, molluscum spots look like white pimples.
+They then become round, pearl-coloured lumps that have a white mark or indentation in the centre.
+They are usually one to five millimetres in size, but can be as big as two centimetres.
+Generally, molluscum spots are found on the stomach, face, arms, legs or in the nappy area.